 For many reasons including racism, religious intolerance, and economic bias, there are those who want to increase the punishment of those entering illegally, and to limit those entering legally to certain countries, and certain social or economic status.
-Because of the complexities of dealing with all of the illegal immigrants now in the country, and how to stop the flow of others entering illegally, along with making needed changes to current law, the solution of those in government is to do nothing.
+Because of the complexities of dealing with all the illegal immigrants now in the country, and how to stop the flow of others entering illegally, along with making needed changes to current law, the solution of those in government is to do nothing.

-This “do nothing” attitude has resulted in very different proposed solutions ranging from arresting and prosecuting all those entering the country illegally including separating parents and children; with the other extreme, while not ignoring the illegality, is much less harsh treatment.
-For legal immigration the differences are no less divergent.
+This “do nothing” attitude has resulted in vastly different proposed solutions ranging from arresting and prosecuting all those entering the country illegally including separating parents and children; with the other extreme, while not ignoring the illegality, is much less harsh treatment.
+For legal immigration, the differences are no less divergent.
 On the one hand there are those who want no major change in policy.
 The differing view is that we make all immigration merit based using a system that, considers the applicant’s education, skills, and economic status above familial relationships which is the most important consideration under current immigration law.

 Christians are on both sides of the issue of both legal and illegal immigration.
-Since Christians are to live and govern by the principles of Scripture we should look at what the Bible says about immigration.
+Since Christians are to live and govern by the principles of Scripture, we should look at what the Bible says about immigration.

 "I would cite you to the Apostle Paul and his clear and wise command in Romans 13, to obey the laws of the government because God has ordained them for the purpose of order."

-White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."
+The then White House press secretary Sarah Huckabee Sanders defended Sessions, saying, "It is very biblical to enforce the law."

 This is the complete text he to which he was referring.